Helm is a software package manager that simplifies deployment of applications and services to OKD clusters.

 Package and share your applications as charts.

-In OKD 4.11, Helm is disabled for the Multicluster Console (Technology Preview).
+In OKD 4.10 and 4.11, Helm is disabled for the Multicluster Console (Technology Preview).

 You can choose to verify and certify your Helm charts by Red Hat for all the components you will be deploying on the Red Hat OKD.
 Charts go through an automated Red Hat OpenShift certification workflow that guarantees security compliance as well as best integration and experience with the platform.
 Certification assures the integrity of the chart and ensures that the Helm chart works seamlessly on Red Hat OpenShift clusters.